Governing Claude Code: How To Secure Agent Harness Rollouts with Kong AI Gateway

 **Centralized Authentication and Key Management**

 With Kong AI Gateway in the path, individual developers never hold or manage Anthropic API keys.
-The gateway injects the x-api-key header on behalf of the developer, using credentials managed centrally by the platform team.
+The gateway injects the `x-api-key` header on behalf of the developer, using credentials managed centrally by the platform team.
 This eliminates credential sprawl, simplifies key rotation, and prevents API key leakage through developer workstations or version control.

 **Cost Control and Rate Limiting**

 Kong's plugin ecosystem includes rate limiting, token-based quotas, and usage tracking.
 Platform teams can set per-developer, per-team, or per-project limits on token consumption.
 The AI Proxy plugin logs token usage statistics — prompt tokens, completion tokens, total tokens, and cost — for every request, giving finance and platform teams the data they need to allocate and manage AI spend.
 Semantic caching further reduces costs by caching responses to semantically similar prompts.
-If you’re able to achieve industry-standard cache hit rates, you can save serious token spend per prompt across the enterprise (and this is already becoming a massive problem).
+If you’re able to achieve industry-standard cache hit rates, you can save serious token spend per prompt across the enterprise (and this is [_already becoming a __*massive *__problem_](https://konghq.com/blog/enterprise/ai-cost-management-stopping-margin-erosion)_already becoming a __*massive *__problem_).

 **Traffic Observability and LLM Audit Logging **

 Kong's File Log plugin (or any of its logging integrations) captures the full request and response metadata for every Claude Code session routed through the gateway.
-A typical log record includes the user agent (claude-cli), the model used, token counts, latency metrics (including time-to-first-token), and the provider name.
+A typical log record includes the user agent (`claude-cli`), the model used, token counts, latency metrics (including time-to-first-token), and the provider name.
 This gives compliance teams a structured, centralized audit trail of all Claude Code usage across the organization and answers the critical question: "How to audit Claude Code usage enterprise-wide?"

 **Security and Content Filtering**

-Kong AI Gateway supports PII sanitization across 12 languages, semantic prompt guards for enforcing content policies, and guardrails that determine what behaviors are allowed or blocked.
+Kong AI Gateway [_supports PII sanitization across 12 languages_](https://developer.konghq.com/how-to/protect-sensitive-information-with-ai/)_supports PII sanitization across 12 languages_, semantic prompt guards for enforcing content policies, and guardrails that determine what behaviors are allowed or blocked.
 These capabilities can prevent sensitive data — like customer PII, internal API keys, or classified business logic — from being transmitted to Anthropic's API, even if a developer inadvertently includes it in a Claude Code session.
 For example, you can configure the gateway to detect and redact patterns matching credit card numbers or specific internal project codenames before the request ever leaves your infrastructure.

 **Provider Abstraction and Model Routing**